-As soon as Memorial Day runs around we are all about barbecue even more than the rest of the year.
-While we've been running the grill all winter it really does become our go-to in hot weather so we don't have to turn on the oven.
+As soon as Memorial Day rolls around, we love barbecue even more than the rest of the year.
+While we do use our pellet grill all winter, it is our go-to in hot weather.
 We are dedicated to converting all of our family's favorite recipes to cook on the grill or smoker.

-Any time you are at a summer potluck or bbq chances are there is a tray of baked beans along with the burgers, smoked hot dogs, grilled chicken, and pork ribs.
+Any time you are at a summer potluck or BBQ, chances are there is a tray of baked beans along with the burgers, dogs, grilled chicken, and ribs.
 Taking them to a new level by cooking them on a smoker is my challenge to you this summer.
-Go ahead and make baked beans on the smoker and your friends will be wowed.
+They will be one of the best baked bean recipes you've ever tried.

 Ingredients

-Bacon - We love our baked beans with a generous amount of crisp, smoky bacon.
+Bacon - We love our baked beans with a generous amount of crispy bacon.
 I fry it up and then cook the onion in the bacon grease to get even more bacon flavor into this dish.

 Onion - I used a regular yellow onion but any type of onion will work.
 You can use red onion, sweet onion, Vidalia onion, or white onion.

-Pinto beans - To save on time choose canned beans and just drain and rinse them well.
-If you prefer to use dried beans you will need to soak them and cook them before adding them to the recipe.
+Pinto beans - To save on time, choose canned beans and just drain and rinse them well.
+If you prefer to use dry beans, you will need to soak them and cook them before adding them to the recipe.

 Ketchup - Using bottled ketchup keeps the prep time for this smoked baked beans recipe to a minimum.